 - Handover inspection for smooth project close-out

-Most inspections are usually conducted but not limited to the construction phase.
-However, before you can inspect and start reporting on a project’s progress, specific inspections are carried out as part of the general contract administration process.
-These inspections may be part of:
+Most inspections are usually conducted but not limited during the construction phase.
+But before you can inspect and start reporting on a project’s progress, specific inspections are carried out as part of the general contract administration process.
+These inspections may be part of the contract review and contract signing, pre-contract meetings and client onboarding.

 Since site inspectors furnish the contract manager or project manager with independent evaluation of construction works and their progress, site inspectors usually keep daily construction logs or a site diary, front construction progress meetings, and create and submit regular reports.

-Quality control (QC) inspections in construction involve those that ensure that the construction works comply with requirements and standards.
+Quality control (QC) inspections involve those that ensure that the construction works comply with requirements.
 For construction quality, there are technical specifications that describe what controls must be carried out to guarantee that construction works are carried out satisfactorily.

 Health and safety